The C*-algebra of the Boidol group: Abstract

 \section{Abstract}

-We consider Boidol's group, whose Lie algebra is an extension of the Heisenberg Lie algebra by the reals with the roots $1$ and $-1 $.
-It is the only connected solvable Lie group of dimension less than or equal to four whose group C*-algebra had not yet been determined.
-In this paper we describe its C*-algebra as an algebra of operator fields defined over the spectrum of the group.
+The Boidol group is the smallest non-$\ast$-regular exponential Lie group.
+It is of dimension 4 and its Lie algebra is an extension of the Heisenberg Lie algebra by the reals with the roots $1$ and $-1$.
+We describe the C*-algebra of the Boidol group as an algebra of operator fields defined over the spectrum of the group.
+It is the only connected solvable Lie group of dimension less than or equal to 4 whose group C*-algebra had not yet been determined.